 There are many ways to find early adopters beyond your professional network.

-Although the people working for enterprises are often less active on social media than their small and medium-sized businesses (SMB) counterparts, social media is one of the best ways to find early adopters.
+Although the people working for enterprises are often less active on social media than their small and medium-sized businesses (SMB) counterparts, you can still find early adopters on social media.

-Using a tool like Twitter, spend time looking at the links and services shared by people in your target market.
+Using a tool like Twitter (or X), spend time looking at the links and services shared by people in your target market.
 Did they recently get excited by new tools or concepts?
 Were these tools in your target market?

 Start following these users and create a list of the people you suspect to be early adopters.
 Closely monitor the type of information they publish.

-Tools like Twellow or Moz’s Followerwonk can help you find users for specific sociodemographic targets (industry, location, size of business, etc.) and discover many people you wouldn’t have thought of contacting.
+Tools like Moz’s Followerwonk can help you find users for specific sociodemographic targets (industry, location, size of business, etc.) and discover many people you wouldn’t have thought of contacting.

 What needs are these people expressing?